hshih25/Mini_Project1-Thrift/roundTrip/README.md

 # Round Trip Measurement

-This part is to mesure the round trip with one machine or two machines.
+This part is to mesure the round trip with one machine and two machines.

 ## Compilation